 Over-feeding or under-feeding can lead to health problems in your pet.
 Discussing with your vet that you are feeding the correct diet is essential.

 Providing treats along with a great diet is a great way to bond with your pet.
-“Lamb Ear Chews” and “Lamb Crunchies” treats are a very healthy treat to offer your puppy.
+“Lamb Ear Chews” and “Lamb Crunchies” (pictured below) treats are a very healthy treat to offer your puppy.
 Consult your vet to determine how much treats you should be giving along with the diet.

 New Best Mate